 A release of forestry covenant must be executed by the persons entitled to enforce the covenant.
 A variation of forestry covenant must also bear written consent of each person against whom the forestry covenant is enforceable.

-Note There is no provision in the Conveyancing Act 1919 for a forestry covenant to be varied or released in a section 88B instrument.
+NOTE: There is no provision in the Conveyancing Act 1919 for a forestry covenant to be varied or released in a section 88B instrument.